How do I apply?

-- the number of overseas credits you must study.
+- the number of credits you must study at your host university

-- how your grades will be transferred from your host university on your return.
+- how your grades will be transferred from your host university on your return to Glasgow

 Duration of your exchange

-The duration of your Exchange should cover exam time for all the courses you take abroad to ensure you achieve the correct number of credits and the grades required for your degree.
+The duration of your exchange should include the full exam period of your host university to ensure that you have the opportunity to achieve the correct number of credits and grades required for your degree.
 This is particularly important if you choose to go abroad for a single semester rather than a full academic year.
 You can check the academic calendar of your host university for this information.

 Research your host institutions